Greyfield land: Factors for redevelopment

-Lessons from successful US greyfield transformations are based on the case studies conducted by the Congress for New Urbanism.
+Lessons from successful greyfield transformations are based on the case studies conducted by the Congress for New Urbanism.
 These sites were the Paseo Colorado development in Pasadena, California; the City Place development in Long Beach, California; the Belmar development in Lakewood, Colorado; the Downtown Park Forest development in Park Forest, Illinois; the Mizner Park development in Boca Raton, Florida; and the Winter Park Village development in Winter Park, Florida.
 The lessons learned in this study were: